 A Master Manufacturing spot or broadcast sprayer are not certified for use in dispensing portable water or other consumable liquids.

-All Master Manufacturing sprayers are backed by a one year warranty on manufacturing defects in pump and components.
+All Master Manufacturing sprayers are backed by a two year warranty on manufacturing defects in pump and components.
 If you are in need of warranty parts, contact our Spraying Division at 320-340-6464.
 Make sure to have original proof of purchase, model # of sprayer, and part.

 Below is the ways a warranty can be voided for a Master Manufacturing Sprayer.